sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 ### Spotify API
-In a similar vein, we utilized the Spotify API to analyze the audio features of the top 50 songs per month over the past five years.
+In a similar vein, we utilised the Spotify API to analyze the audio features of the top 50 songs per month over the past five years.
 Specifically, we focused on the "Weekly Top Songs Global" chart, which Spotify generates every Thursday and showcases the 200 most streamed songs worldwide for that week.
 Our data collection process also commenced on May 24, 2018, and we observed a total of 66 charts, corresponding to a frequency of one chart every four weeks over a span of five years.
 To obtain the necessary audio features, we leveraged the "Get several tracks' audio features" request within the Spotify API.
 This enabled us to acquire the audio features of up to 100 tracks at a time.
 As a result, we were able to gather comprehensive information about the audio characteristics of the top songs.
 Below, you will find a screenshot from Microsoft Excel showcasing an example of the Spotify CSV Files, displaying the most-streamed songs during the week of May 24, 2018.
 <br>
 <p align="middle">